 TGax Editor: Please modify the 1st paragraph of this section as follows (11ax D2.2, P255L23):

 UL MU operation allows an AP to solicit simultaneous immediate response frames from one or more non-AP HE STAs.
-Non-AP HE STAs shall [11096]attempt to transmit their response frames using the HE TB PPDU format except when the Trigger frame is of type MU-RTS, in which case the response (CTS) is sent in a non-HT PPDU format (see 27.2.5 (MU-RTS/CTS procedure)).
+Non-AP HE STAs shall [11096]follow the rules specified in this subclause to transmit their response frames using the HE TB PPDU format except when the Trigger frame is of type MU-RTS, in which case the response (CTS) is sent in a non-HT PPDU format (see 27.2.5 (MU-RTS/CTS procedure)).

 TGax Editor: Please modify the 8th paragraph of this section as follows (11ax D2.2, P255L64):

-[13281]A non-AP HE STA transmitting an HE TB PPDU shall operate as either a class A or class B device as defined in 28.3.14 (Transmit requirements for an HE TB PPDU).
-An HE STA indicates its device class in the Device Class subfield in the HE PHY Capabilities Information field of the HE Capabilities elements that it transmits.
+[13281]If an HE STA indicates Class A in the Device Class subfield of the HE PHY Capabilities Information field of the HE Capabilities element then the HE TB PPDU transmitted by the STA shall meet the class A requirements in 28.3.14.
+Otherwise, the HE TB PPDU transmitted by the STA shall meet the class B requirements in 28.3.14.

 Rules for soliciting UL MU frames